jlplautz/django_project/README.md

     - form.save()

-- create a new form - it is going to be a new file users/forms.py
+- create a new form - it is going to be a new file users/forms.py And it is going to create our first form that inherits from the user creation form.

 ```
 from django import forms
 from django.contrib.auth.models import User